spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/customer-success/tam/health-score-triage/index.html.md

 - [ ] Customer Success Manager links from the triage issue to the newly created "Will Churn" issue, and closes the triage issue
 - [ ] Listed personas in the "Will Churn" issue provide feedback and approval
 - [ ] SAL/AE has marked the opportunity as 'Will Churn'
+- [ ] CSM updates the Lifecycle Stage in Gainsight C360 > Attributes > Lifecycle Stage to "Will Churn"

 ## Communication Guidelines